How ACU members are growing urban forests with Trees Winnipeg

 - Awarded by Winnipeg Chamber of Commerce the Spirit of Winnipeg Award in the category of Energy and Environment.

 This dedication to sustainability is why ACU supports environmental groups focused on climate change solutions.
 Last year, ACU made a donation to Trees Winnipeg for every new member who joined the credit union, for a total of $20,000.
-ACU is again partnering with Trees Winnipeg, with a new-member commitment of up to $20,000 in 2023.
+ACU is again partnering with Trees Winnipeg in 2023, and donated a further $20,000 this summer.

 As a B Corp, ACU has aggressive paper reduction and recycling programs, in addition to an employee-led organic composting program.
 ACU members can choose to go paperless by signing in to online or mobile banking.
 Together with our employees, ACU members can help make a difference.